Feyerabend/cc/ch04/addition/tdos/README.md

 device.
 When you have ten or twenty, you build a system.
 A distributed computer stops being a metaphor and becomes a physical object on your desk.
 Wires replace abstract networks, clock drift replaces simulated timing errors, and failure becomes something you can touch.
-Nodes can be unplugged, power-starved, or flooded with messages, and the system's behavior under stress is no longer theoretical.
+Nodes can be unplugged, power-starved, or flooded with messages, and the system's behaviour under stress is no longer theoretical.
 It is observable.

 In earlier decades, this kind of experimentation was expensive and slow.
 You needed custom boards,